esouliot/CarND-Traffic-Sign-Classifier-Project/README.md

 | Return logits | |

-#### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used the provided code from the [LeNet lab](https://github.com/esouliot/CarND-LeNet-Lab/blob/master/LeNet-Lab.ipynb)

 * Loss function: [Softmax cross entropy with logits](https://www.tensorflow.org/api_docs/python/tf/nn/softmax_cross_entropy_with_logits)